Disclaimer

 - Restoring compliance going forward

-If you believe past filings may raise questions, ignoring the issue usually makes things worse.
+If you believe past filings could raise questions, ignoring the issue increases risk.

 Practical first steps include: